RuiGao9/py-eto/README.md

 ## Reference
+- Task Committee on Revision of Manual 70.
+(2016, April).
+Evaporation, evapotranspiration, and irrigation water requirements.
+American Society of Civil Engineers.
 - Torres, A. F., Walker, W. R., & McKee, M. (2011).
 Forecasting daily potential evapotranspiration using machine learning and limited climatic data.
 Agricultural Water Management, 98(4), 553-562.

 ## How to cite this work